 Benefits of the Approach

-The patent filing describes a number of features and approaches, and they are worth looking over, but I want to focus upon the benefits that they say this will bring to us:
+The patent filing describes several features and approaches, and they are worth looking over, but I want to focus upon the benefits that they say this will bring to us:

 - Identifying individual agents responsible for content can be used to influence search ratings.

-- The identity of agents can be reliably associated with content.
+- The identity of agents can be reliably associated with the content.